6 New Luxurious Restaurants In Singapore For Anniversaries, Birthdays & Other Special Occasions

 On the food menu are snacks like Bossam ($45), roast pork belly served with three types of Korean pickles, and Hogam Jeon ($25), a Korean-style crispy potato pancake with prawns and zucchini.

 Besides soju, ANJU also serves a range of unique Korean drinks (~$29 - $65) that are new even to some Koreans.
 These include Takju, a thick and unrefined liquor from grains, and Yakju, a clear and refined liquor from rice.
-For those who are looking to impress someone, go for the Gyeongju Special ($248 for 700ml).
-With less than 7,000 bottles hand-crafted each year, this is the crème de la crème of Korean alcohol that has a clean fruity aroma and crisp aftertaste.
+For those in the mood to splurge, go for the Gyeongju Special ($248 for 700ml) which has a clean fruity aroma and crisp aftertaste.
+With less than 7,000 bottles hand-crafted each year, this is the crème de la crème of Korean alcohol.

 #2 Restaurant Euphoria